Logan Ondrusek: 2014

 Ondrusek was placed on the disabled list on July 23, 2014, with right shoulder soreness.
-At the time, he had a 3-2 record and a 4.31 ERA in 29 appearances out of the Reds bullpen.
-He was activated from the DL on August 18.
+At the time, he had a 3–2 record and a 4.31 ERA in 29 appearances out of the Reds' bullpen.
+He was activated from the disabled list on August 18.
+On December 2, the Reds non-tendered Ondrusek, making him a free agent.

 Tokyo Yakult Swallows

 2015

 On December 29, 2014, Ondrusek signed a one-year deal with the Tokyo Yakult Swallows of the Nippon Professional Baseball.
 In his first season, Ondrusek posted an ERA of 2.05 in 72 games.
 He re-signed for the 2016 season and was named their closer.
 Ondrusek was suspended by the Swallows for an incident with the team's coaches in a June 26 game and was later released by the club.
-In his two seasons with the Swallows, he pitched in 102 games, posting an 8-3 record with 11 saves and a 2.17 ERA.
+In his two seasons with the Swallows, he pitched in 102 games, posting an 8–3 record with 11 saves and a 2.17 ERA.

 Baltimore Orioles

-Ondrusek signed a major league deal on July 29, 2016, with the Baltimore Orioles after the club designated relief pitcher Chaz Roe for assignment.
-On November 4, the Orioles declined Ondrusek's 2017 option, making him a free agent.
+On July 29, 2016, Ondrusek signed a major league contract with the Baltimore Orioles, who designated relief pitcher Chaz Roe for assignment to clear roster space.
+In 7 appearances for Baltimore, he struggled to a 9.95 ERA with 4 strikeouts across 6 1/3 innings pitched.
+On August 26, Ondrusek was designated for assignment by the Orioles.
+He cleared waivers and was sent outright to the Triple-A Norfolk Tides on August 31.
+On November 4, Baltimore declined Ondrusek's option for the 2017 season, making him a free agent.

-On December 13, 2016, Ondrusek signed a major-league contract with the Orioles before being released on March 17, 2017.
+On December 13, 2016, the Orioles re-signed Ondrusek to a one-year, $625,000 contract.
+After battling elbow soreness during spring training, he was released prior to the start of the season on March 17, 2017.

 Los Angeles Dodgers

-On March 27, 2018, Ondrusek signed a minor-league contract with the Los Angeles Dodgers.
-He was released on July 17, 2018.
+On March 27, 2018, Ondrusek signed a minor league contract with the Los Angeles Dodgers.
+In 16 appearances split between the Double-A Tulsa Drillers and Triple-A Oklahoma City Dodgers, he accumulated a 4.50 ERA with 24 strikeouts across 22 innings pitched.
+Ondrusek was released by the Dodgers organization on July 17.

 Long Island Ducks

 On July 25, 2018, Ondrusek signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
-He became a free agent following the 2018 season.
+In 20 appearances for the Ducks, he posted a 2–1 record and 1.27 ERA with 28 strikeouts across 21 1/3 innings pitched.
+Ondrusek became a free agent following the season.

 Washington Nationals

-On February 6, 2019, Ondrusek signed a minor league deal with the Washington Nationals.
-He became a free agent following the 2019 season.
+On February 6, 2019, Ondrusek signed a minor league contract with the Washington Nationals.
+In 22 appearances (15 starts) split between the Double–A Harrisburg Senators and Triple–A Fresno Grizzlies, he accumulated a 4–6 record and 6.80 ERA with 71 strikeouts across 83 1/3 innings pitched.
+Ondrusek became a free agent following the season on November 4.